 Even though Venus does not have an intrinsic(interior) magnetic field the solar wind interacts with its atmosphere to create an induced magnetic field.
 Over time the ionized particles coming from the sun "stole" electrons from the atoms in the high atmosphere and UV light separated electrons from their atoms creating the ionosphere.
 This layer of the atmosphere is made of charged particles which attract or repel the charged particles coming from the sun.

-Other planets like Earth and Mars also have an induced MF but Venus, unlike Mars, still has a sick atmosphere because since it has approximately the same size as Earth(so bigger then Mars) it probably still has active volcanoes who continuously regenerate the atmosphere which is getting eroded by the solar wind because there is no magnetic field to protect it.
+Venus, unlike Mars, still has a sick atmosphere because since it has approximately the same size as Earth(so bigger then Mars) it probably still has active volcanoes who continuously regenerate the atmosphere which is getting eroded by the solar wind because there is no magnetic field to protect it.
 Also Venus is bigger and heavier then Mars so it has a stronger gravitational attraction which allows it to better hold on to its atmosphere.

 Venus has a denser atmosphere then Earth because our planet has most of its carbon stored in limestone.
 At high temperatures the carbon is released into the atmosphere creating CO2.
 So if Venus would be colder it would also store most of its carbon(from the CO2) in its crust and have a lighter atmosphere.